Ozoda Rahmon: Political promotions

 Thanks to her status as a daughter of Tajikistan's president, Ozoda Rahmon has enjoyed a number of promotions to senior political offices.
 Between 2005 and 2007, she served as a culture and education attache at the Tajik embassy in Washington, DC, while her husband studied at the University of Maryland.
 In September 2007, she was appointed head of the consular department at Tajikistan's Ministry of Foreign Affairs.
 Two years later, in September 2009, Ozoda Rahmon was appointed a deputy foreign minister.
 In May 2014, she was promoted to first deputy foreign minister.
 According to Ozoda Rahmon's official biography, the introduction of biometric passports and national ID cards in Tajikistan came as a result of her initiatives during her tenure at the Ministry of Foreign Affairs.

 In January 2016, Ozoda Rahmon was appointed as head of the administration (chief of staff) of president Emomali Rahmon, one of the key government positions in Tajikistan.
 In May 2016, she was also elected as a senator to the upper chamber of the country's parliament.

 Ozoda Rahmon holds a diplomatic rank of the ambassador extraordinary and plenipotentiary.

 Political succession speculations

 Ozoda Rahmon's political promotions, particularly her January 2016 appointment as the president's chief of staff, has fueled speculations that she might succeed her father as the leader of Tajikistan.
 In May 2016, a number of major changes were introduced to Tajikistan's constitution in a nationwide referendum.
 One of the key amendments reduced the minimum eligibility age for presidential candidates from 35 to 30.
-This means that Ozoda Rahmon can theoretically run for presidency any time after 2018.